snowoflondon/LL4R/README.md

 The goal of this web app is to quickly visualize and obtain statistics for dose-response curve fitting performed by the R package `drc` - https://cran.r-project.org/web/packages/drc/index.html.

 ## Quick Run-through
+The app currently supports `Single analysis` and `Batch analysis` - for the former, the identifier column must contain one unique ID (i.e., one sample) while the latter supports multiple IDs in the same column with corresponding dose-response values.

 The web app accepts text delimited files containing three fields:
 * the identifier
 * the concentration of drug